TomBener/quarto-cn-tools/README.md

 - **Extract Bibliographies**: Extract all bibliographies cited in the document as a BibTeX/BibLaTeX file, and copy cited reference files to a specified directory.
 - **Generate Backlinks**: Generate backlinks for bibliography entries to the corresponding citations.
 - **Remove DOI Hyperlinks**: Remove DOI hyperlinks formatted by `citeproc` if they are not needed in the bibliography.
-- **Right Align Text**: Right align text in DOCX, PDF, HTML and EPUB.
+- **Right Align Text**: Right align certain text in DOCX, PDF, HTML and EPUB.

 ## Prerequisites